snly2386/bloomDOCS/PUBLICDATA.md

 Example 400 Response
 ```

-400 errors also include a JSON response object explaining the cause of the error
+400 errors also include a JSON response object explaining the cause of the error.
-* 400: User error such as invalid parameters.

 ``` javascript